When Can I Put My Baby’s Car Seat Forward Facing

 If you think your baby is ready for a forward facing seat, then you should consult with your pediatrician or car seat manufacturer for more specific advice.

-See also How A Car Seat Belt Works
+See also What Is A Car Seat Cover Used For

 When Should You Begin Rearfacing Your Baby?